kiganyamburu/weatherApp/weatherapp/README.md

 ## API Routes

-This directory contains example API routes for the headless API app.
+API routes are located in `src/app/api/`.
+For example, weather data can be accessed via `src/app/api/weather/route.ts`.

 For more details, see [route.js file convention](https://nextjs.org/docs/app/api-reference/file-conventions/route).